xmos/ai_tools/lib_nn/README.md

 ## API

-The table below gives a quick overview of the API's in lib_nn.
+The table below gives a quick overview of the APIs in lib_nn.
+Unless otherwise noted, all kernels below operate on signed 8-bit input and output tensors.
 The following symbols are used:
 - Cin - The number of input channels
 - Cout - The number of output channels
+- Kh - Kernel/filter/pool height
+- Kw - Kernel/filter/pool width

 For full documentation of each API function, please refer to the description in the lib_nn/api/nn_operator.h header file.